-The intent of this chapter is to provide policies and regulations that protect the shoreline environment as well as the critical areas found within the shoreline jurisdiction.
+The intent of this chapter is to provide policies and regulations that protect the shoreline environment including the critical areas found within the shoreline jurisdiction.
 These policies and regulations apply to all uses, developments and activities that may occur within the shoreline jurisdiction regardless of the Shoreline Master Program environment designation.
-They are to be implemented in conjunction with the specific use and activity policies and regulations found in this Master Program.
+They are to be implemented in conjunction with the specific use and modification policies and regulations found in this Master Program.
 The Shoreline Management Act (SMA) mandates the preservation of the ecological functions of the shoreline by preventing impacts that would harm the fragile shorelines of the state.
 When impacts cannot be avoided, impacts must be mitigated to assure no-net-loss of ecological function necessary to sustain shoreline resources (WAC 173-26-201(2)(C)).
 The SMA also mandates that local master programs include goals, policies and actions for the restoration of impaired shoreline ecological functions to achieve overall improvements in shoreline ecological functions over time (WAC 173-26-201(f)).
-The environment protection policies and regulations of this Master Program address general environmental impacts and critical areas.
+The environmental protection policies and regulations of this Master Program address general environmental impacts and both general and specific critical areas.
 General environmental impacts include effects upon the elements of the environment listed in the State Environmental Policy Act (SEPA) (WAC 197-11-600 and WAC 197-11-666).
 This chapter is not intended to limit the application of SEPA.
-The provisions of Ordinance 3198, May 21, 2018, and codified in Chapter 19.05 of the Port Townsend Municipal Code, Critical Areas, are hereby incorporated by reference into this Master Program (Appendix E).
-The standards contained in the Critical Areas Chapter of the Municipal Code apply equally to critical areas contained within the jurisdiction of this Master Program.
-It should be noted that reasonable uses exceptions (19.05.050(D)) within shoreline jurisdiction will require a shoreline variance.
-Furthermore, in cases where definitions, procedures, or standards of this Shoreline Master Program are inconsistent with related provisions in Chapter 19.05, provisions of the Port Townsend Shoreline Master Program shall prevail.
-(Note: A Shoreline Master Program amendment will be required for any future amendments to critical areas provisions incorporated by reference into the PTSMP.)
+Critical areas provisions also apply to shoreline activities, with limitations and modifications, as established at Sections 6.5 to 6.9.

+.